-- At Suffolks we believe that all our pupils are unique and together as a community of learners we strive for excellence for all. - Every teacher is a teacher of every child including those with SEN and we work together to ensure pupils at Suffolks are supported according to their needs so they can meet their fullest potential. - All children have full access to the school curriculum through excellent quality first teaching. - All our classes are inclusive, which means that we cater for all ranges of ability and need, and endeavour to identify potential barriers to learning, putting strategies in place so that they can access the curriculum. - In July 2016 the school gained Communication Friendly Status and we continue to ensure we are meeting the communication needs of all our learners including those with special educational needs and disabilities. - Teachers provide differentiated learning opportunities for all the children within the school and provide materials appropriate to children's interests and abilities. - We make every effort to narrow or close the gap in attainment between vulnerable groups of learners, including SEND and others. - We focus on individual progress as the main indicator of success. - We strive to make a clear distinction between "underachievement" often caused by a poor early experience of learning and special educational needs.
+At Suffolks we believe that all our pupils are unique and, together as a community of learners, we strive for excellence for all.

+Every teacher is a teacher of every child including those with SEN and we work together to ensure pupils at Suffolks are supported according to their needs so they can meet their fullest potential.

+All children have full access to the school curriculum through excellent quality first teaching.
+All our classes are inclusive, which means that we cater for all ranges of ability and need, and endeavour to identify potential barriers to learning, putting strategies in place so that they can access the curriculum.

+Teachers provide differentiated and scaffolded learning opportunities for all the children within the school and provide materials appropriate to children's interests and abilities.

+We are seeking to renew our Communication Friendly Status which has been delayed due to the COVID pandemic.
+We continue to ensure we are meeting the communication needs of all our learners including those with special educational needs and disabilities.

+We make every effort to narrow or close the gap in attainment between vulnerable groups of learners, including SEND and others.

+We focus on the individual progress of children with SEND as the main indicator of success.
+We strive to make a clear distinction between "underachievement" - often caused by a poor early experience of learning- and special educational needs.